Drinking song before the battle

 Battle, you are about to start!

-Greet it in a friendly circle,
+Greet it in a joyful circle,

 Loudly, following a Germanic tune.